Skip to main content

 Supernatural - my first addiction

 Supernatural was the first American show that I actually following and watched throughout.
 I discovered it one fateful night, amidst some zapping on Portuguese TV, on a channel that usually didn’t have anything interesting.
 I stopped for 10 seconds and I just couldn’t change the channel.
 Then, every week I stood in front of that TV for a whole new episode of monsters, mystery and plenty of weird stuff until the very last episode of the first season.
 I hated it!
-I remember it being mentioned as the last episode on the top right corner of the screen and I thought it would be the very last one, ever, and Dean was dead!
-The years went by and there was always a new season.
+I recall it being mentioned at the end of the last episode, in the top right corner of the screen, and I thought it would be the very last one, ever.
+Dean (Jensen Ackles, also known for his role in The Boys ' 3rd season) was dead!
+Endless Seasons The years went by, and there was always a new season.
 Some were great, some good, and others not so much, including some “What the hell is this?” moments.
-I think, somewhere along the way the producers went too far, and nowadays I don’t watch the show anymore.
-I’m tired of it, I feel like it lacks more depth and makes...
+I think, somewhere along the way the producers went too far, and nowada...

 The Rezort - A Zombie Vacation